-Marina Tognetti, who herself is fond of learning new languages, founded mYngle end 2007.
-Originally from Italy, she has worked in different countries and speaks several languages, Italian, English, Dutch, French, Spanish, and some Mandarin.
+Marina Tognetti, who herself is fond of learning new languages, founded mYngle end of 2007.
+Originally from Italy, Marina Tognetti has worked in different countries and speaks several languages, Italian, English, Dutch, French, Spanish, and some Mandarin.

-In an Interview with The Enterprise World, she unfolds the journey of mYngle-
+In an interview with The Enterprise World, Marina Tognetti unfolds the journey of mYngle-

 Language plays an important aspect in our everyday lives.
 With mYngle, Marina Tognetti is helping people to get a better communication.
-So when we asked, what exactly is mYngle, she said-
+So when we asked, what exactly is mYngle, Marina Tognetti said-

 We are the solution for busy professionals who need language training to be successful in their international business, and for Companies that want great learning results and a transparent and controllable learning process to make their investment a success.

 It is the highway or no way!
-On what challenges mYngle had to face, Marina says-
+On what challenges mYngle had to face, Marina Tognetti says-

 Building a business from scratch is always challenging, building a tech start-up disrupting an industry as traditional as that of education, is exponentially more challenging (especially more than 10 years ago, when we started).
 There are all sorts of resistances – those of a still immature market- that you have to bypass: from the stereotypes consumers have in their minds to the (conservative) opinions of people around you.